-When a hiring manager asks for your references, it’s usually a sign that you’ve made it to the final stages of the interview process.
-And at this point, you want your references to seal the deal for you, not give the hiring manager pause.
-But how do you ensure that it goes your way?
+When a hiring manager asks for your references, it’s usually a sign that you’ve made it to the final stages of the hiring process.
+So how can you choose references that will help you seal the deal and not give the hiring manager pause?

-Choose references who can speak to a variety of your skills
+Choose references who can speak to your variety of skills

 Your reference list should always include at least one direct supervisor, if not more.
 That’s because a direct supervisor usually knows the most about your job performance, which is what a hiring manager wants to hear about.

-If your current boss doesn’t know you’re job searching, you need to list at least one supervisor from a previous job.
-Next, consider listing a current coworker who you trust to be discreet about your job search.
+If your boss doesn’t know you’re job searching, list a supervisor from a previous job or a trusted co-worker who can be discreet about your job search.
 That way, the hiring manager can still talk to someone who is familiar with your current work.

 To round out your list, consider the skills and roles you’ve had that are most relevant to the job for which you’re applying.
 If you’d be managing someone in the new job, ask one of your previous direct reports to be a reference.
 If you would be planning galas and other major fundraisers, ask someone with whom you collaborated on an event-planning committee.

-Then, when you’re ready to ask someone to be a reference, be sure to connect with them before passing along their contact info.
-Start with something simple and straightforward like, “Can I count on you as a job reference to offer a recommendation and vouch for my work?” instead of “Can I list you as a reference?”
+When you’re ready to ask someone to be a reference, be sure to connect with them before passing along their contact info.
+You’ll want to be clear about what you’re asking them to do, so we recommend saying something like, “Can I count on you as a job reference to offer a recommendation and vouch for my work?” instead of “Can I list you as a reference?”

 Stay in touch